 What happens if you break the rules of an ASBO in the UK?

 Breaching an ASBO in the UK means dealing once again with the law by committing an offence.
 An individual who has breached the conditions of an anti-social behavior order in the UK can be sent back to the court of law and if found guilty, he can be sent to prison for a maximum of 5 years.
 As for the teenagers who do not respect the conditions of an ASBO, they can be subject to charges or can get community sentences.
-A detention and training order can be imposed for children over the age of 12 who will be supervised by an officer in charge of his case.
+A detention and training order can be imposed for children over the age of 12 who will be supervised by an officer in charge of their case.